EchoMAV/docs/docs/compile_l4t_nano.md

 !!! note
     Before “apply_binaries.sh” is run, the content in “Linux_for_Tegra/rootfs/” is purely Ubuntu.
 After “apply_binaries.sh” the “rootfs/” will contain NVIDIA content, e.g, drivers for the GPU and some firmware.

-### Get the EchoPilot .dtb, .cfg and extlinux.conf files
+### Get the EchoPilot .dtb and extlinux.conf files

 The files you will need to replace include the device tree binary (.dtb) and extlinux.conf files.
 These files can be obtained from the echopilot_ai_bsp repository [https://github.com/EchoMAV/echopilot_ai_bsp](https://github.com/EchoMAV/echopilot_ai_bsp).
 Use the steps below to clone and install these files: